HariSekhon/Knowledge-Base/jenkins.md

 between different machines.

-The limitation will be both on the overhead on the Jenkins master to organize and coordinate with all the slaves, a well as the scheduling, metadata and logging for the pipelines, as well as UI.
+The limitation will be both on the overhead on the Jenkins master to organize and coordinate with all the slaves, as well as the scheduling, metadata and logging for the pipelines, as well as UI.

 The best way to scale Jenkins slaves is automatically on Kubernetes.
 See [Jenkins-on-Kubernetes](jenkins-on-kubernetes.md).